-You should only use Philips Authentic battery and accessories, as the use of any other accessories may damage your phone and may be dangerous, and will make all guarantees for your Philips phone null and void.
-The use of an incorrect type of battery may also cause an explosion.
+You should only use Philips Authentic Accessories, as the use of any other accessories may damage your phone and will make all guarantees for your Philips phone null and void.

 Make sure damaged parts are replaced immediately by a qualified technician and that they are replaced with genuine Philips replacement parts.